 Secondly, Canadian-made LRT-3 sniper rifles produced by Winnipeg-based PGW Defence Technologies were also in use in the Saudi invasion of Yemen, according to a CBC report on February 22, 2016.

 Thirdly, Pratt & Whitney Canada was simultaneously signing a Memorandum of Understanding with Ukraine for the export of high-power aircraft engines for use by the Saudi Arabian Air Force, and had already exported engines for the demonstration model.

-Fourthly, there were credible reports that as early as May 2014 Canada was already participating with Antonov in a clandestine program of weapons shipments to Ukraine involving a Ukrainian Antonov AN–124 (tail number UR-82072) heavy lifter military transport plane.
+Fourthly, there are credible reports that as early as May 2014 Canada was already participating in a clandestine program of weapons shipments to Ukraine involving a Ukrainian Antonov AN–124 (tail number UR-82072) heavy lifter military transport plane.

 1.Evan Dyer, “Ukraine looks to Canada to help modernize military’s ‘Soviet mentality,’” CBC News, March 4, 2017.